Urdatorn/aristophanis-cantica/README.md

 2. Manually mark
    1. syllable boundaries and their weight,
    2. anceps and resolution/contraction attributes
-   3. macrons
+   3. (optional: macrons for some superlongs)
 3. Compile into machine-friendly custom XML
-4. Runs responsion stats
+4. Compute the three responsion metrics
+5. Interpret and cluster the results in interesting ways

 ## Hypotheses to test